 Where can I buy the best grain free dog food?

 At Beco, we provide a wide range of freshly prepared grain free wet and dry dog food.
 We’re big believers in tasty flavour, sustainably sourced produce and foods that provide our dogs with everything they need to keep them happy and their tummies healthy.

 Our recipes are cooked at temperatures between 90 – 100ºC.
 This locks in all of the nutritious goodness, as opposed to meat meal foods that are usually cooked between 250 and 350ºC.

 From wild boar, to free range chicken and carrots, or our sustainable tuna with pumpkin and peas, our wet foods cater for dogs of all shapes and sizes.
-Take a look here to see our full collection of healthy dog food – a carefully selected range that leaves your dog spoilt for choice.
+Take a look here to see our full collection of healthy grain free dog food – a carefully selected range that leaves your dog spoilt for choice.